urjeet/Pima-Diabetes-Keras-Model/README.md

-# Predicting Diabetes in Pima Native Americans Using Keras Model
+# Predicting Diabetes in Pima Native Americans Using Keras
 ***
 My first Deep Learning project, I used Keras and TensorFlow to train and evaluate a neural network that can predict diabetes in Pima Native Americans given several other factors.
 I followed a tutorial for this project, however, it has been modified.